Georgia tax-credit programs suffering dent in donations

-ATLANTA - Two popular state tax-credit programs that raise money for rural hospitals and private-school scholarships are having more trouble attracting donors than when they were first launched, a problem supporters blame on federal tax laws.

-The 12-year-old private-school scholarships tax credit was consistently hitting its $58 million cap on contributions so early in the year the General Assembly raised the limit to $100 million in 2018.
-But last year, the program didn’t reach the new cap until Dec.
+The 12-year-old private-school scholarships tax credit was consistently hitting its $58 million cap on contributions so early in the year that the General Assembly raised the limit to $100 million in 2018.
+But, last year, the program didn’t reach the new cap until Dec.
 2.

-The rural hospital tax credit didn’t even hit its $60 million cap last year for the first time since lawmakers created the program in 2016.
-Floyd Polk Medical Center is one of the hospitals on the list of rural medical facilities that are eligible for donations under the tax credit.
+And the rural hospital tax credit didn’t even hit its $60 million cap last year -- for the first time since lawmakers created the program in 2016.

 It came close, reaching $49.4 million by the end of 2019, according to figures supplied by the Georgia Department of Revenue.
 But the program is off to a slow start this year, with $6.7 million in donations as of Jan.
 14.